Oldsmobile Starfire: 1963

 Styling changes for the 1963 model year included a move away from the sculpted sides of the previous years model, to a flatter, more conventional look with an exclusive squared off roofline that included a concave rear window.
 Sales of the coupe were down to 21,489 and the convertible was down to 4,401, a drop of 38%.

 1964

 The 1964 model appeared very similar to the 1963.
 Curb weight was down, but overall length was up to 215.3 in.
 Sales dropped further, to 13,753 coupes (down 36%) and 2,410 convertibles (down 45%).
 The Starfire now shared its basic bodyshell with the new and lower-priced Jetstar I hardtop coupe which competed directly against the Pontiac Grand Prix.
 The Jetstar also used the Starfire's 345 hp 394 cid "Ultra High Compression" Rocket V8, but had a pricetag that was over $500 lower than the Starfire due to the use of a vinyl bucket seat interior and the fact that many Starfire standard features were optional on the Jetstar including Hydra-Matic transmission, power steering and brakes.
-Front seat belts were now standard.
+Front seat belts were now standard as required by Federal law.